txt/se24fall/docs/tests.md

   - and statistics on time to last test
 - Assumes no internal knowledge of the code
   - e.g. throw random input the code, looking for a core dump

-- smarter way:
+### Smart black box testing: Metamorphic Testing

-  - use domain knowledge.
-Metamorphic testing
+  - use domain knowledge. **Metamorphic testing**
     - How to test with an oracle for the specifics of the domain?
     - Metamorphic relations (MRs) are _necessary properties_ of the intended functionality of the software
       - high-level statements that should be true across all inputs
       - e.g. in SQL, conjunctions do not lead to more output
         -    RESULT1= "all males"
         - RESULT2="bald males"
         - RESULT2 should not be larger than RESULT1
       - e.g. When testing a booking website, a web search for RESULT1= accommodation in Sydney, Australia, returns 1,671 results
         - RESULT2= Filter the price range or star rating and apply the search again;
         - RESULT2 should be a subset of RESULT1
-   - A wonderful metamorphic testing result:  Z. Q. Zhou, T. H. Tse and M. Witheridge, [Metamorphic Robustness Testing: Exposing Hidden Defects in Citation Statistics and Journal Impact Factors](https://www.cs.hku.hk/data/techreps/document/TR-2019-03.pdf) in IEEE Transactions on Software Engineering, doi: 10.1109/TSE.2019.2915065.
+      - e.g. A wonderful metamorphic testing result:  Z. Q. Zhou, T. H. Tse and M. Witheridge, [Metamorphic Robustness Testing: Exposing Hidden Defects in Citation Statistics and Journal Impact Factors](https://www.cs.hku.hk/data/techreps/document/TR-2019-03.pdf) in IEEE Transactions on Software Engineering, doi: 10.1109/TSE.2019.2915065.

+### Smart black box testing: Diversity Sampling

-  - diversity sampling: each new test should be far way from the one before
+  - **Diversity sampling:** each new test should be far way from the one before
     - e.g. all-pairs testing.
 No new test can mention any pair  x=v1 and y=v2 seen in prior tests.
      - so if ever you use _happy=true_ and _restDay=sunday_ then you can never test that pair again
     - so five inputs, 3 binary, one for "days of week" and one for something with ten values